sayedshaun/ml-app/README.md

-# Fullstack Machine Learning with FastAPI and Litserve
+# An Application of Machine Learning